Skip to main content Skip to navigation

 Research

-My doctoral research is situated within the area of educational philosophy, and is focused on the relationship between education and the labour market.
+My doctoral research is situated within the areas of moral and political philosophy, and is focused on the relationship between education and the labour market.

-My PhD research explores what individuals are owed from education in light of the fact that they work.
-I am investigating connective questions surrounding the liberty of the individual, the value of labour and purposes of education, as well as distributive questions regarding education and labour positions with respect to our principles of justice.
+My PhD research explores what individuals are owed from education in light of the fact that they are required to work post-education.
+I am investigating connective questions surrounding the liberty of the individual and the impact of work and education on flourishing, as well as distributive questions regarding education and labour positions with respect to our principles of justice.

 Broader research interests include theories of distributive justice, liberal political thought, social and economic inequalities and the philosophy of childhood and education.